-*Results in parentheses are reported as the range of days on which the adverse events were observed.
+*Results in parentheses are reported as numbers of days in which adverse events were observed.

-1Zollers B, Huebner M, Armintrout G, Rausch-Derra LC, Rhodes L. Evaluation of the safety in dogs of long-term, daily oral administration of capromorelin (ENTYCE®), a novel drug for stimulation of appetite.
+2Zollers B, Huebner M, Armintrout G, Rausch-Derra LC, Rhodes L. Evaluation of the safety in dogs of long-term, daily oral administration of capromorelin, a novel drug for stimulation of appetite.
 J Vet Pharmacol Ther.
 2016 Sep 25.
-Doi: 10.1111/jvp.12358.
+Doi: 10.1111/jvp.12358

 IMPORTANT SAFETY INFORMATION: ENTYCE® (capromorelin oral solution) is for use in dogs only.
 Do not use in breeding, pregnant or lactating dogs.
 Use with caution in dogs with hepatic dysfunction or renal insufficiency.
 Adverse reactions in dogs may include diarrhea, vomiting, polydipsia, and hypersalivation.
 Should not be used in dogs that have a hypersensitivity to capromorelin.
 Please see the full Prescribing Information for more detail.